nuejs/nue/packages/templates/nuejs.org/docs/index.md

 **Web standards** - Bun uses browser APIs you already know: `fetch()`, `Request`, `Response`, `URL`, `Headers`, and `FormData`.
 No framework-specific APIs to learn.

-**More features** - Core features like bundling, serving, and file handling are written in native code (Zig).
+**Key features built-in** - Core features like JS minification, bundling, serving, and file handling are written in native code (Zig).
 No need for Vite, ESBuild, or separate build tools.

-**Fast** - Bun is faster than Node in almost every operation.
+**Performance** - Bun is faster than Node in almost every operation.

 ## Why global install?